tttor/ctrl-foundation/method/policy-based/actor-baseline/ppo_schulman_2017.md

 * a novel objective function
   * that enables multiple epochs of minibatch updates.
     * use multiple epochs of stochastic gradient ascent to perform each policy update
       * cf: standard policy gradient methods perform one gradient update per data sample
+    *  alternate between sampling data from the policy and performing several epochs of optimization on the sampled data
-  * with clipped probability ratios, which forms a pessimistic estimate (i.e., lower bound) of the performance of the policy.
+  * with clipped probability ratios,
+    * which forms a pessimistic estimate (i.e., lower bound) of the performance of the policy.
+    * why clipped? ans: based on empirical experiment
+      > Our experiments compare the performance of various different versions of the surrogate objective, and find that the version with the clipped probability ratios performs best.

 ## result
 * PPO > TRPO